-This indicates that either there is more than 140VAC (+/-3V) present on the wall's AC service outlet, or the Niagara 1000's protection circuit is miscalibrated.
+This indicates that either there is more than 140VAC (+/-3V) present on the wall's AC service outlet, or the Niagara 1200's protection circuit is mis-calibrated.
 The latter is quite rare.
-(This circuit is adjustable, but it's tested and retested before it leaves the factory, and it's glued into place, so shipping will not affect it.)
+(This circuit is adjustable, but it's tested and retested before it leaves the factory, and it's designed so that shipping will not affect it.)
 Use an AC voltage meter to determine if your outlet has too much voltage to be safe for operation, or if there is a wiring fault that is causing this to occur.

-Once the power is brought into a safe range for operation (90VAC to 137 VAC), the Niagara 1000's protection circuit will automatically switch to operational mode and the blue power indicator will light.
+Once the power is brought into a safe range for operation (90VAC to 137 VAC), the Niagara 1200's protection circuit will automatically switch to operational mode and the blue power indicator will light.